-- Anti-pathogens – Apart from its antibacterial properties, garlic also has other anti-pathogen properties that fight off different types of bacteria, fungi, and viruses.
-Pair this with garlic’s Vitamin B, Vitamin C, and antioxidants, and your chickens can attain their optimal health.
+Apart from its antibacterial properties, garlic also has other anti-pathogen properties that fight off different types of bacteria, fungi, and viruses.
+Pair this with garlic’s Vitamin B, Vitamin C, and antioxidants, and your chickens can attain optimal health.

-- Boost immune system – Regardless of its pungent smell, garlic is known to be a nutrition-packed herb.
-This means that constant feeding your chicken with the garlic-induced meal or garlic-induced water will help them improve their overall health.
+Garlic is known to be a nutrition-packed herb, this means that constantly feeding your chicken with garlic-induced meal or garlic-induced water will help them improve their overall health.

 What You Need to Know Before Feeding Garlic to Chickens?